denten-papers/xp-routledge/chapter/main.md

 digital humanists from the ground up, in an organic manner, starting with the basics and moving up to advanced research.

 In short, learn to code.
-Critical practice in humanities computing, close reading, slow, deliberate, self-reflective, probing.
+When it Critical practice in humanities computing, close reading, slow, deliberate, self-reflective, probing.

+Programs in CS.
+D is for digital.

 Python and R. Advantages of each.
 Shell.